spinkube/runtime-class-manager/README.md

 All shims that kwasm can install, should be installable via rcm.
 Automated tests are in place to ensure installation of RCM and shims that are supported by Kwasm.
 - **M3: [Full implementation of the initial spec](https://github.com/spinkube/runtime-class-manager/milestone/3)**
 Stable spec of the Shim CRD based on the [initial proposal](https://hackmd.io/TwC8Fc8wTCKdoWlgNOqTgA).
 After 1.0 we assume no breaking changes of the Shim CRD.
 Arbitrary shims can be installed via RCM and prominent shims are tested automatically, on various Kubernetes distributions.
+- Future (ideas):
-- Future: support for additional container runtimes, like CRI-O to enable RCM on OpenShift.
+    - support for additional container runtimes, like CRI-O to enable RCM on OpenShift
+    - alternative shim installation via Daemonset instead of Jobs
+    - treating node-installer as a daemon process, to enable better conflict resolution

 ## Usage